HheCcc/cse15L-Lab3-reports/index.md

 ```java
 ./plos/pmed.0020191.txt
 ```
-## This command are able to find the file in that directory based on their size.
+## The `-size` option is very useful for finding files that are taking up a significant amount of space, or to identify files that are below or above a certain size threshold.
 ## -type
 ## Example1:
 * Command: